Jewelry is one of the pillars of the current fashion industry.

 According to Grand View Research, the global jewelry market value in 2023 is USD 340.69 billion.
 This number is based on 2022 end data.

 - For comparison, in 2014, the global jewelry market was valued at USD 157 billion.

-- During the past eight years, the jewelry market value has grown by $112 billion, nearly doubling in size.
+- During the past nine years, the jewelry market value has grown by $183 billion, more than doubling in size.

 In fact, these figures have made jewelry one of the fastest-growing segments in fashion during the past five years.